Ashrithanch09/web/README.md

 Event Website README

 This repository contains the code for an event website.
 It provides information about recommended events and upcoming events.
-Users can view recommended events and scroll to load more upcoming events.
+Users can view recommended Events and scroll to load more upcoming events.

 Files Included
 index.html: This file contains the structure of the website written in HTML, including headers, sections for recommended and upcoming events, and references to CSS and JavaScript files.